 Once turtle mothers fulfill their maternal duty of laying the eggs in a nest of sand, they leave the clutch of eggs and return to the sea.
 An average clutch could contain anywhere between 40 to 150 eggs.

 The same rule applies to nesting turtles.
-Leave them in peace and don’t harass them with bright lights and flash photography.
-Let the mother turtle finish her nest and lay her eggs without disturbing her.
+Remember this: you have to leave them in peace!
+Don’t harass them with bright lights and flash photography.
+There’s a big reason behind this: the mom must finish her nest and lay her eggs without being disturbed!
 If you are able to plan ahead and believe you may meet a nesting sea turtle, make sure you only use a turtle-safe red light like this one.

 When sea turtle eggs hatch, the entire clutch emerges from the nest en masse.
 These hatchlings must make a perilous journey to the sea while braving a gauntlet of predators and harsh conditions.
 Despite their cute appearance, you shouldn’t approach baby turtles.
 Enjoy witnessing the natural spectacle emerging from the sand, but do not interfere in any way.